ciaranodonnell/ciaranodonnell.github.io/_posts/2020-02-07-occasionally-connected-servers.markdown

 Event driven systems typically control their processes through the publication of and reaction to events.
 Whenever big data has changed in these systems events are published so that all other microservices in the ecosystem can see those changes.
 This is become very useful for keeping our microservices database synchronized, but there is no reason this style of application cannot be applied to geographically distributed systems.
-Even keeping different copies of the same microservices In Sync with data updates being published by the cloud version and consumed by all of the local deployed versions.
+Even keeping different copies of the same microservices In Sync with data updates being published by the cloud version and consumed by all the local deployed versions.
-Event driven systems allow us a great deal of flexibility as long as we keep the contracts for the events standardized and use send a message in technology to distribute the data events .
+Event driven systems allow us a great deal of flexibility if we keep the contracts for the events standardized and use send a message in technology to distribute the data events.

 #### Message Brokers

-These message brokers now come in a number of different flavors, from the more traditional message oriented middleware, to the more recent development of distributed log platforms.
+These message brokers now come in several different flavors, from the more traditional message-oriented middleware, to the more recent development of distributed log platforms.
-There are cloud platform as a service offerings, container based offerings, as well as software you can install bare metal.
+There are cloud Platform-as-a-Service offerings, container-based offerings, as well as software you can install bare metal.
 They also ranged between free open source software and proprietary with the more common modern approach being free software and paid support.

 It is likely the successful occasionally connected server implementation would require a central message broker hosted in the cloud as well as our locally installed message broker in each of their remote locations.
 Some message brokers will even perform storm forward operations between these different instances for you.
 If that isn't the case however you will need to implement synchronization logic between the brokers.
 You'll need to receive messages from one broker and publish to the other while the Internet connection is available.
-When the Internet connection is unavailable you'll need to periodically retry that synchronization until the connection is restored.
+When the Internet connection is unavailable, you'll need to periodically retry that synchronization until the connection is restored.

 ### Microservices

 The microservices pattern that has been evolving over the last decade or so in the software industry has solved a lot of the patterns that are relevant to this problem.

-Microservices are a pattern that drives us to create a set of independent business focused services/applications.
+Microservices are a pattern that drives us to create a set of independent, business focused, services/applications.
 They should be independent from each other, storing their own data, and managing their own lifecycle through automated testing and deployment, and they should be observable

 #### Business Domain Oriented